ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 Code abstractions also specify an output return type.
 A `code/await` may use `FOREVER` as output to indicate that it never returns.

-A `code/await` may also specify an optional *public parameter list*, which are local storage entities living the outermost scope of the abstraction body.
+A `code/await` may also specify an optional *public field list*, which are local storage entities living in the outermost scope of the abstraction body.
-These entities are visible to the invoking context which may access them while the abstraction executes.
+These entities are visible to the invoking context, which may [access](#code-references) them while the abstraction executes.
+Likewise, nested code declarations in the outermost scope, known as methods, are also visible to the invoking context.

 <!--
 - The invoker passes a list of unbound aliases to the code.